Updated: Feb 7

 An unacceptable outcome.

 The maturation model of CMMC motivated us to form our CyberDI division.
 As a nation we must move beyond minimal compliance and to observable evidence of growth.
-While everyone freaks out over the DFARS Interim rule (relax people only new or amended contracts after 2020-11-30 need to submit scores not everyone) we think long term with CMMC.

 I think too many people have agile on the mind and now can only consider one move ahead.
 Here at Data Intelligence Technologies we have a rule, "Think three games ahead."